 This course is a study of the American system of government with emphasis on the structure, functions, institutions, and processes for participation in the American political system.
 Attention is also focused on Georgia government.
 This course satisfies the state requirement for study of the United States and Georgia constitutions.
 (Students given College transfer credit for United States History and American Government earned at non-University System of Georgia institutions may satisfy the United States and Georgia History and United States and Georgia Constitution requirements by taking and passing HIST 2114 (Georgia History) at Atlanta Metropolitan State College.)
-Prerequisite: Exit or exemption from Learning Support Reading.
+Prerequisite: Exit or exemption from LS English at the Co-requisite level